saidvandeklundert/notes/C/extend_python/README.md

 #include <Python.h>
 ```

 This header file contains C declarations and macros.
+Basically, this pulls in the C-API.
 In this case, the `python.h` header file contains a lot of declarations that are relevant for us to be able to use the Python API.

 Directing the C preprocessor to include this header file is like pasting in the code itself.

 This header file is located in the `include` directory where you have installed Python.
 A good idea would be to point your idea to also use header files from this location.
-This way, you can hover over the structs and functions etc. and
+This way, you can hover over the structs and functions etc. On the same note, another good idea for when you like to explore the CPython source code, is to clone the CPython repo and browse the code base using your IDE.
+This will make it easier to see how the whole code base is glued together.

 ### The C function